wissspik/FAST_API_PET/README.md

 cd frontend
 npm run dev
 ```
-This serves the React application using Vite.
+This serves the React application using Vite on `http://localhost:3000`.

 ## Environment variables
 Create an `.env` file inside the `auth_service` folder with the following values: